NSTU Group Insurance Trustees Student Mental Health and Wellness Grant

 The NSTU Group Insurance Trustees will be awarding grants valued at up to $600 once per year.
 The criteria will include the project description, creativity, impacts on students, materials and budget and overall impression.
 Please be advised that not all applications will be awarded grants.

 Applications must be submitted on/or before 11:59pm on October 15th.
-Completed projects are due no later than May 31st.
+Completed projects, including supporting documents, are due no later than May 31st.

 Funds will be awarded no later than June 15th upon receipt of the following:

-a) A typed summary report of the project to be housed at the NSTU; and
+a) typed summary report of the project to be housed at the NSTU; and

 *Please note, all out of pocket expenses related to the application and subsequent project, will be incurred by the member.
 Expenses will only be reimbursed if the above noted requirements have been met.
 Members may be asked to provide a testimonial related to the grant and their project.